mclima/1-DOM-scripting/readme.md

 console.table(fifteen);
 ```

+#### Arrow Functions

+[Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are commonly used as a shorter syntax for anonymous functions although they have additional functionality

-Refactor using an and `&&` operator together with an arrow function with implicit return:
+Refactor using an arrow function with implicit return:

 ```js
 const fifteen = inventors.filter(